Racial microaggressions: definition, examples, and practical actions

 We all need to educate ourselves about how we stereotype others.
 It is particularly important for white people to do this as the stereotypes of Black, Asian and Minority Ethnic people seen in the media and in the criminal justice system, for example, are not positive ones.

 As a white person, I have never been pulled over by the police or stopped and searched, and I don’t experience the media jumping to conclusions about my attitudes, behaviors or aspirations because of my ethnicity.
 White people need to listen to the experiences of black people, and educate ourselves, reading books such as the powerful ‘Brit-ish’ by Afua Hirsch and learning with other anti-racism resources.

 I note this specific example because it is alarming how often I hear of it happening, but it is a demonstration of power to touch someone’s hair at work.
 If you are white and touch the hair of a Black person, it is underpinned by the idea that the other person’s hair is different to yours and that you somehow have the right to touch it.

 It should go without saying that you should never touch anyone’s hair at work – whether that’s white people touching Black hair, men touching women’s hair, or non-disabled individuals touching the hair of a disabled person.
 We always need to respect the personal boundaries of others.

 Microaggressions exist – it is time to put a stop to them

-People need time and space to think through the many ways in which advantage and disadvantage play out in their organisations and society.
-This means inclusive organisations must help their leaders, staff and stakeholders understand microaggressions and give them tools to eliminate them.
+People need time and space to think through the many ways in which advantage and disadvantage play out in their organizations and society.
+This means inclusive organizations must help their leaders, staff and stakeholders understand microaggressions and give them tools to eliminate them.

 I worked with a very senior male leader recently who had had a complaint taken out against him for, as he described it, “simply noticing x’s various hairstyles and unusual and very attractive dress sense”.